Farman Salmanov Surgut Airport

-Surgut Airport (IATA: SGC, ICAO: USRR), also listed as Surgut North Airport, is an airport in Khanty-Mansi Autonomous Okrug, Russia located 10 km north of Surgut.
+Farman Salmanov Surgut Airport (IATA: SGC, ICAO: USRR), also listed as Surgut North Airport, is an airport in Khanty-Mansi Autonomous Okrug, Russia, located 10 km north of Surgut.
 It services medium-sized airliners.
-In 2018 Surgut Airport handled 1,758,310 passengers.
+In 2018, Surgut Airport handled 1,758,310 passengers.
 In May 2019, the airport was named after Farman Salmanov, a renowned Azerbaijani geologist.

 Characteristics

-Surgut International Airport has runway that can accommodate modern aircraft, such as Boeing-737, Boeing 757, Boeing 767, Airbus A319, Airbus A320, Airbus A321, Airbus A330, as well as helicopters of all types.
+Surgut International Airport has a runway that can accommodate modern aircraft, such as the Boeing-737, Boeing 757, Boeing 767, Airbus A319, Airbus A320, Airbus A321, Airbus A330, as well as helicopters of all types.

 The airport's capacity is 660 passengers per hour for domestic flights and 200 passengers per hour for international flights.

-In the terminal building, there are VIP, as well as shops, cafes, pharmacies.
+In the terminal building, there are VIP lounges as well as shops, cafes, and pharmacies.
 Wi-Fi access is also provided.

 History

 1931–2001

 In 1931, arrival of the first aircraft to the village of Surgut.

 In 1937, the first building of the Surgut airport was built and put into operation.

 In 1964, Surgut United Air Squadron was established.

 In 1970, the State Commission commissioned the runway of the new city airport.

-In 1972, first regular flight Surgut-Moscow performed by Tu-134 airplane.
+In 1972, first regular flight Surgut-Moscow performed by Tupolev Tu-134 airplane.

 In 1975, commissioning of a new terminal building at the Surgut airport.

 In 1979, installation, on the facade of the terminal, a mosaic panel - to a woman with a child in the window of the porthole "Surgut Madonna".